MotherTongues/mothertongues/README.md

 ## Contributing

 If something is not working, or you'd like to see another feature added, feel free to dive in!
+We please ask that you read the [contributing guidelines](Contributing.md) before submitting any pull requests.
 [Open an issue](https://github.com/MotherTongues/mothertongues/issues/new) or submit PRs.
 Help writing and clarifying documentation is also very welcome.

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.